Listening and Experience

 Over the past few years I’ve taken a deep dive into Theravadan and early Madhyamaka Buddhist philosophy and psychology.
 These schools emphasize not only logic, but direct experience.
 They are not belief systems.
 A combination of study, contemplation / investigation, and meditative practice breathes life into their models of experiential reality.
 This is in sharp contrast to many neurological models of consciousness, which tend toward materialist reductionism and ignore or dismiss the role of experience.
 The associated Western philosophies swing either to materialism, idealism, or something in between (monism, anyone?) that I’ve found for the most part unsatisfying.

 In what follows we’ll take a journey into the mechanisms of consciousness via a functional model of mind to understand the underlying processes – but not the ontological nature – of experience.
 In other words, we’ll look at what the mind does, not what it is.
 Special attention is paid to sound and music as a model problem.
-The presentation is a bit analytical and encourages active reading; consider yourself warned!

 A FUNCTIONAL MODEL OF MIND